A new data center is being planned in East Germany.

 As reported by Datacenter-Insider, new firm DataHall is planning a facility in Halle/Saale, the largest city of the German state of Saxony-Anhalt, some 30 miles northwest of Leipzig.

-The facility is due to go live in 2026.
+Contructuion on the facility is due to start in 2026, with a go-live date planned around 2027/2028.
 Few details are available, but the site will reportedly total around 4MW, with plans to scale further in the future.

 DCD has reached out for more information.